 .
 Their collection emphasizes the history and genealogy of Champaign County from its beginning in 1833 to the present.
 The Archives also has a large selection of books from other Illinois counties, some states east of the Mississippi River, and some European countries.
 For the Archives website, click here

 The Local History Online database, known as The Champaign County Historical and Genealogical Index, is free to view on The Urbana Free Library website here

 .
 It contains more than 4,000,000 names that are extracted from Champaign County, Illinois, records located in the Archives.
-Those records are original documents either on paper, or on microfilm, and can be copied or scanned to paper or copied to a flash drive.
+Those records are original documents either on paper or on microfilm.
+They can be copied to paper or scanned and saved to a flash drive.

 Not all records available in the Archives are indexed in Local History Online.
 The Archives has microfilm of all Champaign County Death Registers and Certificates from 1878-1945.
 The Archives has about two-thirds of the Illinois Death Certificates (1916-1945) microfilms, out of the total number of 1227 microfilm.
 A few of the death records are not indexed on Local History Online or in the CCGS Birth and Death Records database (1878-1916), so be sure to check both before contacting the Champaign County Clerk's Office.

 The Champaign County marriage licenses from 1833-1916, and the marriage applications through 1975, are both indexed on Local History Online.